KQM-git/TCL/docs/evidence/characters/cryo/rosaria.md

 **Added:** <Version date="2021-04-09" />
 **Last tested:** <VersionHl date="2021-04-09" />

+**Finding:**
-**Finding:** Rosaria's CRIT Rate Sharing is influenced by other direct CRIT boosters.
+Rosaria's CRIT Rate sharing is influenced by other direct CRIT boosters.

 This has been tested to work with Hu Tao's A1 and Geo MC's C1.